Parallel-in-Time/pySDC/README.md

 * a problem description, examples can be found in examples/*/ProblemClass.py
 * a data type, examples can be found in pySDC/datatype_classes/
 * a sweeper, examples can be found in pySDC/sweeper_classes/
-* a method/stepper, where SDC and MLSDC are already provided in pySDC/Methods_Serial.py (for PFASST see heat1d example)
+* a method/stepper, provided in the driver pySDC/Methods.py

 For MLSDC, suitable transfer operators are also required, examples can be found e.g. in examples/heat1d/TransferClass.py.